Cambodia Scouts: Reemergence of Scouting after 1990

 As the political system changed in the country, Scouting was gradually reestablished and Scout groups were organized in the refugee camps at the Thai border.
 After the 1993 election supported by the United Nations, Beat Gruninger, a Swiss Scout leader was commissioned by the World Scout Bureau to coordinate with Cambodian leaders for the possible rebirth of Scouting in the recovering land.

 In 1994, two visits were made by the Asia-Pacific Region to assess the development of the Cambodian Scout movement.
 As with Afghanistan, Scouting was conducted under the auspices of a government agency, in this case the Department of Youth and Sports.
 Asia-Pacific Region staff met the Minister of Education, Youth and Sports and several other government officials, after which full government support was assured.

 In April 1996, the first Basic Unit Leaders Training Course was held in Phnom Penh, assisted by the National Scout Organization of Thailand and the Asia-Pacific Regional office.

 Subsequently, two main Scout groupings emerged in Cambodia and were registered in July 2000: the Scout Organization of Cambodia and the Cambodian Scouts.
 Both Scout associations were run by rival political parties.
 For this reason, WOSM could not admit either of them as a member.
 In the effort to unite these into a new single national association, the Coordinating Scout Committee of Cambodia (CSCC) was created on 21 April 2000.

+In December 2002, Cambodia's scouts faced a national crisis as they were excluded from the 20th World Scout Jamboree held in nearby Thailand due to alleged political affiliations of the two main scout groups in the country, the Cambodian Scouts and the Scout Association of Cambodia.
+The World Organization of the Scout Movement (WOSM), which strictly prohibits political affiliations, did not recognize either group, resulting in their exclusion from the Jamboree.
+Despite attempts by WOSM officials to broker a deal between the two sides, no resolution was reached.
+Kong Thann, the high commissioner of the Cambodian Scouts, disbanded his board of directors in December 2002 due to their ties to Funcinpec and stated his intention to quit as high commissioner once a suitable replacement was found.

 A working group composed of leaders from the two groups was established in May 2005 to work on a new constitution and new bylaws.
 In September 2005, the National Association of Cambodian Scouts was created.
 It sought formal government recognition to launch it as a nongovernmental organization.

 The World Scout Bureau Asia Pacific Regional Office reported in their May 2006 Newsletter, that the first annual general meeting of the National Association of Cambodian Scouts was held on 27 April 2006 in Phnom Penh, at which the constitution was adopted and the first office-bearers were elected.